 - Inability to improve the look of the abdomen through proper diet & exercise.

-- Loose skin due to pregnancy or significant weight loss.
+- Loose or stretched skin below the belly button due to pregnancy or significant weight loss.

 - Diastasis (loose abdominal muscles) due to pregnancy.

 Abdominoplasty is performed under general anesthesia at an outpatient surgery center.
 First, Dr. Kent will make an incision horizontally across the lower abdomen.
-Then, he’ll stretch the skin away from the muscle tissue in order to remove the excess skin and fat.
-He’ll place sutures in the abdominal wall for tightening and will often liposuction the areas at the end of the incision and above the pubic bone.
+Then, he will stretch the skin away from the muscle tissue in order to remove the excess skin and fat.
+He will place sutures in the abdominal wall for tightening and will often liposuction the areas at the end of the incision and above the pubic bone.
 Finally, he will close up the incision with under the skin stitches and Steri-Strips to prevent stitch marks.

-You will be given a prescription for pain medication (usually Vicodin or Percocet), and will be asked to wear a Velcro abdominal binder for three weeks after surgery.
+You will be given a prescription for pain medication and will be asked to wear a Velcro abdominal binder for three weeks after surgery.
 Two drains will be placed at either end of the incision, which will be removed after 7-10 days, or sometimes longer.
 Full recovery will take about 6 weeks, but most patients are driving by the end of week one.

 Do I have to have drains?